enAnne/WorkSamples/Wordle/README.md

 ## Challenge
 You have 6 tries to guess the correct word.
-The first few tries are to uncover the correct letters.
+The first few tries is where you uncover the letters that form the correct word.
 The last try is just a permutation of those letters.

-Ideally uncover all the correct letters in as few tries as possible.
+Ideally, you'd want to uncover all the correct letters in as few tries as possible.
-So what are the best words to spend the first 3 tries on?
+So what are the best words to spend the first n tries on?

 ## Solution
 n = 3